 These are our signature accommodations for this trip.
 Although it is highly unlikely, we may make substitutions when necessary.
-To see more photos and descriptions, please visit our Hiking the Cotswold Way and Wales webpage and click on the "Accommodations" tab.
+To see more photos and descriptions, please visit our Hiking the Cotswold Way and Wales webpage and click on "Accommodations."

 Arrival & Departure